jserv/mini-arm-os/README.md

 For example,the CMSIS for STM32F429 could be found [here](https://github.com/mbedmicro/mbed/tree/master/libraries/mbed/targets/cmsis/TARGET_STM/TARGET_STM32F4/TARGET_DISCO_F429ZI).
 We only need ".h" files,do not copy any ".c" files.
-Put the header files into "cmsis/LPC_EXAMPLE"
+Put the header files into "cmsis/LPC_EXAMPLE" [cmsis](https://github.com/JaredCJR/cmsis) is a submodule in this project,maintianed by [JaredCJR](https://github.com/JaredCJR).
+Pull request is welcome!

 `NOTE:`
 You may encounter some error message during building binary for your target.